No Internet on SINGLE device

 Troubleshooting “No Internet Connection” on SINGLE Device

-Ok, so we’ve identified that your internet connection works on all other devices… except the one you want to use!
+Alright, we’ve confirmed that your internet connection works on all other devices… except the one you want to use!

-So lets see if we can help you figure out why your device isn’t cooperating with you.
-There are a lot of reasons devices quit functioning, but thankfully – most are pretty easy to troubleshoot and resolve.
+Let’s see if we can help you figure out why your device isn’t cooperating with you.
+There are numerous reasons devices stop functioning, but thankfully – most are quite easy to troubleshoot and resolve.

-1. Identify if your device is using Wi-Fi or Ethernet to connect to the Internet.
+1. Determine if your device is using Wi-Fi or Ethernet to connect to the Internet.

-Check to see if you see a cable plugged into the device that looks like this, if you do not the device is likely using Wi-Fi to connect to the Internet.
-If you do see this cable, try to unplug it and plug it back in (make sure to depress the clip on the cable before removing it – just like a telephone cable).
-Trace the cable and make sure the other end is plugged into the router or switch and hasn’t been damaged in any way.
+Check to see if there is a cable plugged into the device that looks like this; if you do not see one, the device is likely using Wi-Fi to connect to the Internet.
+If you do see this cable, try unplugging it and plugging it back in (be sure to depress the clip on the cable before removing it – just like a telephone cable).
+Trace the cable and ensure the other end is plugged into the router or switch and hasn’t been damaged in any way.

-If you do not see the Ethernet cable plugged into the device.
-Check around the device to see if maybe the cable became unplugged.
-If it did – plug it back in.
-Wait about 90 seconds for the device to connect to the network, and recheck to see if your Internet service is working again.
-If the Internet is still not working on this device, follow the cable and make sure it is plugged into the router or switch.
-If still no Internet connection, try replacing the cable with another Ethernet cable or using Wi-Fi to make a connection to the Internet (should the device be equipped with Wi-Fi).
+If you do not see the Ethernet cable connected to the device, check around it to see if the cable may have become unplugged.
+If it has, plug it back in.
+Wait about 90 seconds for the device to connect to the network, then check if your Internet service is working again.
+If the Internet is still not functional on this device, follow the cable to ensure it is plugged into the router or switch.
+If there is still no Internet connection, try replacing the cable with another Ethernet cable or use Wi-Fi to connect to the Internet (if the device has Wi-Fi capability).

-If your device is using Wi-Fi to connect to the Internet, first step is to make sure that it is connected to your Wi-Fi network!
-This will vary by device, but generally you want to go to the area on the device to check your connection status.
-It’ll look similar to one of the below photos.
-If your device isn’t connected but you do see your Wi-Fi network, select it and click on “Connect”.
-If you are presented with the option to “Automatically connect to this network”, make sure it is selected before clicking on “Connect”.
-If you do not see any networks, verify that your Wi-Fi is enabled on the device before proceeding further.
-Verify that Airplane Mode is not turned on.
-Recheck your connection once your device shows as being connected to your Wi-Fi.
+If your device is using Wi-Fi to connect to the Internet, the first step is to ensure that it is connected to your Wi-Fi network!
+This process may vary by device, but generally, you want to navigate to the section of the device where you can check your connection status.
+It should resemble one of the photos below.
+If your device is not connected but you can see your Wi-Fi network, select it and click on “Connect.”
+If presented with the option to “Automatically connect to this network,” make sure it is selected before clicking “Connect.”
+If you do not see any networks, confirm that your Wi-Fi is enabled on the device before going further.
+Ensure that Airplane Mode is not activated.
+Recheck your connection once your device indicates that it is connected to your Wi-Fi.

-Now, If you do not see your Wi-Fi network at all in the list of available networks.
-Try power cycling your router, wait 90 seconds and recheck to see if your Wi-Fi network in the list and follow the above steps to connect.
-If you see other networks, but not your network – then someone may have pressed the reset button on the router.
-If they did, it will factory default the router.
-Check the bottom sticker on the router, you will see something that says “SSID: XXXX” and “Passcode/PIN: XXXX”.
-Now check your device and see if you can see this network.
-If so, use the passcode to connect to that network and recheck if you have an active internet connection.
+If you do not see your Wi-Fi network at all in the list of available networks, try power cycling your router.
+Wait 90 seconds, then recheck to see if your Wi-Fi network appears in the list and follow the above steps to connect.
+If you see other networks but not yours, someone may have pressed the reset button on the router.
+If that’s the case, the router will have returned to its factory default settings.
+Check the bottom sticker on the router for “SSID: XXXX” and “Passcode/PIN: XXXX”.
+Now check your device to see if you can find this network.
+If it appears, use the passcode to connect to that network and verify if you have an active internet connection.

-If your device has the error message, “Can’t connect to this network” (or something similar), it might be that the router needs to be power cycled (rebooted), or the device might be using an incorrect passcode/pin to connect to the Wi-Fi.
-Go into the devices settings and tell it to “forget” this wireless network.
-On iOS and Android this is done either with a long press or sometimes within the network settings itself.
-In Windows 10/11 you will need to right click the Wi-Fi network and left click on “Forget”.
-Click on the network again and enter the correct Wi-Fi Passcode/PIN and recheck to see if you are able to connect successfully.
+If your device displays the error message, “Can’t connect to this network” (or something similar), it may be that the router needs to be power cycled (rebooted), or the device might be using an incorrect passcode/PIN to connect to the Wi-Fi.
+Access the device’s settings and instruct it to “forget” this wireless network.
+On iOS and Android, this can be accomplished either by a long press or sometimes within the network settings itself.
+In Windows 10/11, you will need to right-click the Wi-Fi network and select “Forget.”
+Click on the network again and enter the correct Wi-Fi passcode/PIN, then check to see if you can connect successfully.

 If your device is properly connected to Wi-Fi or Ethernet, and still wont connect to the Internet keep going…